 Few people are aware that the famous Indian Nobel laureate for literature, Rabindranath Tagore, visited Penang in 1927.
-He also passed by this way earlier in 1916.
+He also passed by this way in 1916, 1924 and 1929.

 This is the Hu Yew Seah building in Madras Lane for which Tagore laid the foundation stone in 1927.
 You can see one wing of the building indicates ‘1914’ and the other ‘1928’.
 The building was used as a place to teach the Chinese language especially to the English-educated Chinese, including the Baba or Straits Chinese.